getify/You-Dont-Know-JS/getting-started/ch3.md

 ### Iterables

-The iterator-consumption protocol is technically defined for consuming *iterables*; an iterable is any value that can be iterated over.
+The iterator-consumption protocol is technically defined for consuming *iterables*; an iterable is a value that can be iterated over.

-The protocol automatically creates an iterator instance from an iterable, and consumes *just that iterator instance*.
-This means a single iterable could be consumed more than once; each time, a new iterator instance would be used.
+The protocol automatically creates an iterator instance from an iterable, and consumes *just that iterator instance* to its completion.
+This means a single iterable could be consumed more than once; each time, a new iterator instance would be created and used.

-So where can we find iterables?
+So where do we find iterables?

 ES6 defined the basic data structure/collection types in JS as iterables.
-This includes: strings, arrays, Maps, Sets, etc.
+This includes strings, arrays, maps, sets, and others.

 Consider: